itgipsy/wp.theme.exowell-md/seabadgermd/readme.txt

  * custom predefined color themes
  * custom header with background-image, logo and site title/description
  * navigation bar with menu and search bar
- * navigation bar can stick to the top of the page and hide automatically
+ * navigation bar can stick to the top of the page and hide on scroll
  * display breadcrumb
  * magazine front-page customized using widgets